+I’m Returning to Single-Tasking.
+By Leo Babauta I have a confession to make: despite writing books on the subject, along with numerous posts, I haven’t been single-tasking lately.
 I’ve returned to multi-tasking and distraction.
 I’d like to blame my smart phone (I long for the days of my sweet dumb phone), but in all honesty I constantly switch browser tabs too.
 I’ve been pulled by the allure of so many interesting things to read on the Internet, email, messaging my family, always something to check or read or respond to.
 As of today, I’m returning to single-tasking.
 Why?
 So here are the rules I’m going to try to follow: One browser tab open.

 No focus, lots of stress, lots of mental exhaustion without really getting anything done.
 It means that I’ve lost myself in a chain of endless distraction, and am not truly conscious of what I’m doing.
 When this red flag shows itself, I have a few simple solutions: Assess what’s important.
 The practice of simplifying, clearing things away and staying with what I’m doing is incredibly useful, and something I haven’t mastered yet.
 In my experience, it’s a process of letting go, and accepting.
+Letting go of all the little urges to be up-to-date, to be in-the-know, to do everything, to say yes to everything.
+And accepting this present moment as it is, and staying with it.
 This is What Heavy Multitasking Could Be Doing To Your Brain.
 Multitasking may affect crucial areas of the brain’s emotional and cognitive centres.
 Using laptops, phones and other media devices at the same time could be shrinking important structures in our brains, a new study may indicate.

 For the first time, neuroscientists have found that people who use multiple devices simultaneously have lower gray-matter density in an area of the brain associated with cognitive and emotional control (Loh & Kanai, 2014).
 Multitasking might include listening to music while playing a video game or watching TV while making a phone call or even reading the newspaper with the TV on.
 Kep Kee Loh, the study’s lead author, said: “Media multitasking is becoming more prevalent in our lives today and there is increasing concern about its impacts on our cognition and social-emotional well-being.Our study was the first to reveal links between media multitasking and brain structure.”
 The researchers found that this association had nothing to do with personality.

 Psychiatrist Edward M. Hallowell calls multitasking a “mythical activity in which people believe they can perform two or more tasks simultaneously as effectively as one.”
 But in reality, we can’t.
 By the way, this is how our brain looks on multitasking.
 This persistent illusion we owe to computer engineering.
 If we weren’t so busy multitasking, we would have had the time to read the research that shows multitasking takes twice as much time to complete the same tasks, and with much more errors.